cesar-douady/open-lmake/doc/src/backends.md

 The slurm backend connects to a slurm daemon to schedule jobs, which allows :

-- a global scheduling policy (while the local backend only sees jobs in its own repository).
+- a global scheduling policy (while the local backend only sees jobs in its own repo).
 - the capability to run jobs on remote hosts (while the local backend only run jobs on the local host).

 ### Configuration